-- A. Encourage resource based industries including agriculture, forestry, and tourism which are consistent with the goals of this plan. - B. Protect agricultural lands by enforcement of agricultural zoning districts. - C. Discourage any type of development, not agriculturally related, on prime agricultural soils identified in the TDR/PDR program. - D. Encourage continuation of the family farm. - E. Encourage creative, unique and niche forms of agriculture. - F. Support programs that coordinate the selling of local products within local establishments. - G. Support programs that provide opportunities for farmers to network to increase the potential to share knowledge, resources, and equipment.
+- A. Encourage resource based industries including agriculture, forestry, and tourism which are consistent with the goals of this plan. - B. Support agricultural and forestry working lands through appropriate utilization of land use planning and regulations. - C. Support county efforts to establish the value of existing and potential agricultural land and help preserve them through the development of an agricultural "Transfer of Development Rights" (TDR) and/or "Purchase of Development Rights" (PDR) program.
+These shall be supported by a priority system, a revenue mechanism, and an information/education program. - D. Discourage any type of development, not agriculturally related, on prime agricultural soils or lands designated for exclusive agriculture. - E. Encourage continuation of the family farm. - F. Encourage creative, unique and niche forms of agriculture. - G. Support programs that coordinate the selling of local products within local establishments. - H. Support programs that provide opportunities for farmers to network to increase the potential to share knowledge, resources, and equipment.